Pretoria Boys High School: Heraldry

 According to Illsley, each component of the badge has a special meaning relating to the history and spirit of the school.
 The shield component of the badge is divided into four quadrants, with the book representing learning, the tools the wealth of the Transvaal through gold mining, the tree growth and the ox wagon the Transvaal.
 The background colours of the four quadrants were the colours of the first four houses when given permanent names, i.e. Town red, Solomon gold, Sunnyside black and Rissik green.

-The school songs

-The official school song, Tis Here We Learn To Live, was written in the 1930s by two Old Boys.
-The composer of the music, George Findlay, was a prominent Pretoria dermatologist.
-However, the school later adopted Forty Years On, originally the school song of Harrow School in London.
-It is this song that is sung at all school valedictions.
-The official school song was relegated to obscurity until it was revived as the school's rugby anthem.

 Culture and activities

 Cultural activities

 Cultural activities include a well-established musical tradition, as well as a plethora of clubs and societies.
 These include photography, fantasy and historical war games, aeronautical, film, wildlife, drama, debating, chess, public speaking, creative writing and science clubs.
 The school newspaper "Boys Highlights" is published and distributed each term.

 The school's Music Centre is regarded as one of the best in the country.
 The following ensembles frequently perform at school functions and external events: